AlexDocking/Eco-Mods/README.md

 All code is provided so if you have other ideas to adapt the mod to your needs you can totally do that.

 ## Installation:
-Drop in the Mods folder in the server directory.
+Unzip and drop in the Mods folder in the server directory.

 ### Settings you need to change:
 If: